Amazon adds Microsoft, Unilever to its climate group that critics say lacks transparency

 Unilever, too, will continue to participate in CDP.
 The company, like Microsoft, also received an A grade for its climate-change efforts from CDP for disclosing information about its environmental impact.
 It signed the Climate Pledge, in part, because its goal of accelerating the Paris agreement targets “offered something new given the urgency of the challenge,” Thomas Lingard, Unilever’s global climate and environment director, said in an emailed statement.

 Amazon’s environmental footprint is massive and growing as its e-commerce and cloud-computing business surges during the coronavirus pandemic, as more people shop online and work from home.
-The company now leases more than 80 cargo jets.
-Its contractors employ more than 400,000 drivers to deliver packages.
-And its cloud-computing division operates 24 massive data centers that guzzle energy around the globe.
+The company leases more than 80 cargo jets.
+Its contractors employ more than 400,000 drivers to deliver packages, and its cloud-computing division operates 24 massive data centers that guzzle energy around the globe.

 Amazon has taken some steps, such as investing in electric vehicles and renewable energy for its cloud business, to reduce its carbon footprint.

-It’s also faced harsh criticism from its own employees.
+It has also faced criticism from its own employees.
 The company fired two tech workers who challenged the company’s climate policies and who subsequently denounced the conditions at its warehouses as unsafe during the coronavirus pandemic.
 Amazon has said it fired the workers for violating company policies.